sdwillbrand/go-option/README.md

 ## 4. Contributing

-Contributions to go-opt are welcome!
+Contributions to go-option are welcome!
 If you encounter any bugs or have ideas for improvements, please follow the guidelines below.

 ### 4.1 Bug Reports and Feature Requests